Submission Draft Worthing Local Plan Consultation (January 2021)

 - Secondly in Oct 2018 Second 'Draft Local Plan' - (Preferred Options)

 The comments submitted at these two consultations have been considered and have helped to shape the Plan.
-The Plan has also been informed by a comprehensive evidence base and, using this information, Worthing Borough Council considers that the Local Plan that is now published for comment is 'sound' and establishes a clear and robust strategy for the Borough.
+The Plan has also been informed by a comprehensive evidence base and, using this information, Worthing Borough Council considers that the Local Plan that was published for comment is 'sound' and establishes a clear and robust strategy for the Borough..